 What is the DLHE survey?

 The survey we are asking you to take part in is a national survey of everyone who has recently qualified from any university or HE college in the UK.
-The survey collects information from graduates on their work and/or study six months after graduating.
+The survey collects information from you on your work and/or study six months after graduating.

 The DLHE Survey is governed, managed and reported on by the Higher Education Statistics Agency (HESA).
 This is an external body which collects and publishes detailed information about the UK higher education sector.

-The University for the Creative Arts works with a partner organisation, CoSector, which undertakes the survey on our behalf.
+The University for the Creative Arts works with a partner organisation, IFF Research, which undertakes the survey on our behalf.

 Why should I take part in DLHE?